johnttaylor/pim/README-Intro-DataModel.md

 design the following advantages:

 - It makes it easier to extend existing functionality without modifying existing source code.
-For example, you could extend the above figure by introducing a third module that takes the output of Module 1 and modifies it for input to Module 2.
+For example, you could extend the above deisgn by introducing a third module that takes the output of Module 1 and modifies it for input to Module 2.
 In this case, we would only need to create a new model point.
 In the figure below, then, Module 3 is passed a reference to Model Point A and Model Point AA in its